 The Death of the Starball: Nike Must Completely Redesign Champions League Ball

-- Supplier Change: Nike will replace Adidas as the official Champions League ball supplier in 2027.
+- Nike and Champions League: Nike will replace Adidas as the official Champions League ball supplier in 2027 for $45 million per year.

-- End of Starball Design: The supplier switch likely marks the end of the UEFA Champions League Starball design because Adidas holds exclusive rights to the star-panel design.
+- End of the Starball: The iconic UEFA Champions League Starball design will be discontinued after the 2027 Champions League final because Adidas holds the exclusive rights to the star-panel design.

-- New Design Required: Nike will have to create a completely new visual concept for the Champions League ball, as they cannot use the star-shaped panels.
+- New Design Needed: Nike, previously a supplier from 1997-2001, will need to create a completely new visual concept for the Champions League ball due to Adidas' trademark on the star design, which is based on UEFA's logo.

 Nike is set to replace Adidas as the official Champions League ball supplier starting in 2027, but the biggest story is what this means for the ball's appearance.
 This supplier switch probably marks the official end of the most iconic football design in history: the UEFA Champions League Starball.